 Chapter 7 extends the concept of data processing at the imaging condition of shot profile migration presented in Chapter 5 where the transmission wavefield was used as both the source and data wavefields.
 In this case, shot gathers are convolved instead of correlated, and the resulting image is a prediction of the surface-related multiples in the depth domain.
-The prediction volume is equivalent to migrating the multiple prediction produced by surface-related multiple prediction (SRMP) in the data domain.
-The prediction can be calculated during the course of a shot profile migration at minimal extra computational cost.
+The prediction volume is equivalent to migrating the multiple prediction produced by surface-related multiple prediction can be calculated during the course of a shot profile migration at minimal extra computational cost.